Kingxukai/linux/Documentation/userspace-api/gpio/error-codes.rst

     -  -  ``EINVAL``

-       -  One or more of the ioctl parameters are invalid or out of the allowed range.
+       -  One or more of the woke ioctl parameters are invalid or out of the allowed range.
 This is a widely used error code.

     -  -  ``ENODEV``